Docs

 Keyboard Shortcuts

-While Selector is starting, you can use keyboard shortcuts to skip showing the Selector:
+While Shortcuts is starting, you can use keyboard shortcuts to skip showing the dialog:

-Once Selector has started, you can use the arrow keys or number keys 1 through 8 to select an item and press Return to run it, or press Q to run DeskTop.
+Once Shortcuts has started, you can use the arrow keys or number keys 1 through 8 to select an item and press Return to run it, or press Q to run DeskTop.

 General Keyboard Controls

-These shortcuts apply in DeskTop, Selector, Disk Copy, and within Desk Accessories.
+These shortcuts apply in DeskTop, Shortcuts, Disk Copy, and within Desk Accessories.

 ⚠️ WARNING: Some keyboard controls behave unpredictably on the Apple IIe if a mouse card is present but no mouse is attached.